 Colleen Bertsch is a Minneapolis-based freelance violinist who specializes in central and eastern European folk music.
-She plays violin for the Balkan party band Orkestar Bez Ime (OBI), Ukrainian Village Band, and the Madison-based Transylvanian string band, Szászka.
+She plays violin for the Balkan party band Orkestar Bez Ime (OBI), the Transylvanian string band Szászka, and work folk punk band Soul Trouvère.
 Colleen often collaborates with Ethnic Dance Theatre as a performer and music director, and has also performed with Joe Chvala and the Flying Foot Forum (Heaven; Alice in Wonderland) and Minnesota History Theater (Baby Case; Sweet Land the Musical).

 Chose items in the drop-down menu to learn more about Colleen and her musical activities.